-There is no vaccine or specific antiviral medication for enterovirus infections.
+There is no immunization nor specific antiviral medication for enterovirus infections.

 Like the flu, respiratory illness caused by EV-D68 is best prevented by frequent hand washing and good hygiene.
 To stop the spread of enteroviruses and other seasonal illness such as flu, everyone should:

 Talk with your child's doctor about how best to manage your child's asthma and to ensure a care plan is in place to help prevent more severe illness from developing in the event of an infection or illness.
 Get more information for parents and caregivers about asthma.

 EV-D68 can only be diagnosed by doing specific lab tests on specimens from a person's nose and throat.